praveensripati/learn-aws/AWS-Interfaces/CLI/README.md

 ## For the **EC2** instances

-1. Create an IAM Role with the appropriate policy and attach the same to the EC2 instance.
+1. Create an IAM Role with the AdministrativeAccess policy and attach the same to the EC2 instance.

 1. Run the `aws configure` command to specify **only** the region (us-east-1 for North Virginia).

-## Commands to create AWS resources
+## Execute the below commands to interact with the AWS resources

 1. Create the Security Group and open port 22.
     >aws ec2 create-security-group --group-name ssh-access --description "allow ssh"
     >aws ec2 authorize-security-group-ingress --group-name ssh-access --protocol tcp --port 22 --cidr 0.0.0.0/0

-1. Get the subnets
+1. Get the subnets in the VPC
     >aws ec2 describe-subnets

 1. Terminate the instance (make sure to replace the instance-ids with an existing one)
     >aws ec2 terminate-instances --instance-ids i-032154634c23e4868

+1. Get more commands from the below CLI Reference Guide (v1) and try them out.

 # Further Reading